ericgregory/control-demos/integrations/argo-cd/README.md

 kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 -d
 ```

-Log in to the dashboard with the `admin` username and the returned password.
+Open [http://localhost:8080](http://localhost:8080) in your browser, and log in to the dashboard with the `admin` username and the returned password.

 Use the Argo Application CRD manifests in `control-proj.yaml` to define your deployments of Cosmonic Control, a Cosmonic Control HostGroup, and the Welcome Tour component.